Rayan-Faiz/SDN_Network_Administration_and_IDS_IPS_using_ML/README.md

-# SDN Network Traffic Management & Attack Detection using Ryu and SVM
+# SDN Network Traffic Management & Attack Detection and Prevention using Ryu and SVM

 ## Project Overview
 This project simulates a Software-Defined Network (SDN) using Mininet and Ryu, combined with an attack detection system using a Support Vector Machine (SVM) model.
 The system dynamically manages network traffic and detects security threats based on real-time network flows.